saschaklatt/strands-chart/README.md

 A full example can be found here: <a href="./src/DemoApp.js">DemoApp</a>

-To start the demo, first install all peer-dependencies with `npm run install-peers` and then start the app with `npm start`.
+To start the demo, first install all dependecies, including peer-dependencies with `npm run setup` and then start the app with `npm start`.

 ## Props